 According to the US Geological Survey, the human body is made up of about 60% water.
 You don’t need to be a doctor or scientist to understand that if the water your body loses throughout the day doesn’t get replenished, bad things happen.
 We need water to keep our body’s systems running smoothly.
 Everything from digestion and respiration, to cell regeneration and brain function, and more, depends on keeping the body adequately hydrated.
 Zen requires balance in your whole body and mind.
 Making sure that people have ready access to amenities such as drinking fountains, kitchenettes, and water coolers is essential for maintaining that physical and mental balance.

-One of Interior Design’s 5 Design Trends that will Dominate is the creation of comfort spaces where designs feature curved lines and soft, tactile experiences.
+As the design landscape evolves so does the creation of comfort spaces where designs feature curved lines and soft, tactile experiences.
 It’s all about bringing the comforts of home into the ancillary spaces of the workplace.
 Furnishings are of the lounge variety, and free from harsh edges.
 Along with softer or natural lighting, body contouring sofas, cushy pillows, and luxurious poufs—all covered in lush, textured fabrics, like velvet and bouclé—provide a cozy atmosphere that allows the mind to focus on the task at hand, rather than worrying about being comfortable.

 When tasks require focus at work, we often turn to more traditional workspaces with a desk or table.
 Designing these workspaces for Zen starts with creating a useful space that allows employees to feel at ease to do their best work.
 This means making sure that people are comfortable and that the technology and tools they need are within an easy reach.
 Selecting the right chair to support people for the amount of time they spend seated and the work they do is important.
 The longer the sit time, the more important it is for good physical support.
 Ergonomic accessories, like adjustable monitor arms and height-adjustable desks provide flexibility for people to stay comfortable and move around a little during the day, changing positions when they feel like it.
 Check out these ergonomic desk set-up tips for more details on setting up an ergonomic workstation.